Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 \it Step 1: extracting limits and simplifying the problem. \rm The maps are all $\pi_1$-surjective and bounded length, so as in Example \ref{limit example} in \S \ref{convergence section} we can pass to a subsequence so that when marked by these graphs, the manifolds $(\hat M_i)$ algebraically converge to some $\hat M_A$.
 Since all our manifolds are $\epsilon $-thick, we can also assume that when a basepoint $y\in Y$ is fixed, we have a geometric limit Let $(\phi_i)$ be a sequence of almost isometric maps given by this geometric convergence.
 By Arzela-Ascoli, we have after passing to a subsequence, where here convergence means that $(\phi_i)^{-1} \circ f_i$ is defined for large $i$ and converges to $f_G$ as $i\to \infty$.
 Moreover, as long as our maps $(\phi_i)$ were selected to be compatible with the Chabauty convergence of the images of the algebraically convergent sequence of representations we picked (see \eqref{compatibility} in Proposition \ref{convergence-convergence-geom}), we can assume that there is a covering map and a $\pi_1$-surjective map $\hat f_A : Y \longrightarrow \hat M_A$ such that $f_G = \pi \circ \hat f_A$.
 Again, we refer the reader to Example \ref{limit example} in \S \ref{convergence section} for details.
+Note that if we were following Example \ref{limit example} exactly, we would be taking a geometric limit of the manifolds $\hat M_i$.
+However, all the same arguments work here.

-\begin{claim} Replacing the carrier graphs $f_i$ by new carrier graphs with at most $3k$ edges, we can assume after passing to a subsequence that \begin{enumerate} \item $(\hat M_i,\hat f_i(y))$ converges geometrically to $(\hat M_A,\hat f_A(y)),$ \item every degenerate end of $\hat M_A$ has a neighborhood on which the covering map $\pi$ restricts to an embedding. \end{enumerate} \end{claim}
+\begin{claim} Replacing the carrier graphs $f_i$ by new carrier graphs with at most $3k$ edges, and replacing the covers $\hat M_i$ and limiting objects $\hat f_A, \hat M_A$ with their analogues coming from the new carrier graphs, we can assume after passing to a subsequence that \begin{enumerate} \item $(\hat M_i,\hat f_i(y))$ converges geometrically to $(\hat M_A,\hat f_A(y)),$ \item every degenerate end of $\hat M_A$ has a neighborhood on which the covering map $\pi : \hat M_A \longrightarrow M_G$ restricts to an embedding. \end{enumerate} \end{claim}

-Here, by `we can assume' we mean that the new graphs have all the same properties that we required of the old graphs (except that the edge bound is $3k$) and that proving Claim \ref{thatclaim} for these new carrier graphs will imply it for the old carrier graphs.
+Here, by `we can assume' we mean that the new graphs have all the same properties that we required of the old graphs (except that the edge bound is $3k$) and that proving Claim \ref{thatclaim} with the new carrier graphs in place of the $f_i$ there, will imply it for the original $f_i$.